uykusuz/media-nexus/README.md

 2) upload the blob
 3) clear the upload incomplete flag

 When media is inserted we check whether a metadata for the file's checksum exists.
 If it does, but is incomplete and a certain time has passed, we continue to re-add it.
 Else we assume it must still be uploading.

 Furthermore we add a partial TTL index to MongoDB to the metadata repository to remove those docs that are incomplete and it's last update time is very long ago.

+**What do we get here?**

+* concurrency: we make a kind of lock through the metadata object's (upload incomplete, last update) tuple
+* little probability of zombies in either S3 or metadata repos

 #### Test Storage